symbol/symbol-docs/source/getting-started/ready-for-symbol-launch.rst

 - Your NIS1 account must be `opted-in <https://nemplatform.com/symbol-migration/>`__.
 The opt-in process creates a new |codename| account that will receive a copy of the NIS1 account's **tokens and associated keys** once |codename| launches.
 Again, the easiest way to do this is through the **Nano Wallet's opt-in module**:

   - Make sure you obtain a **Paper Wallet** for the new account to simplify the process.
   - When asked about the VRF key, **do not include it** in the opt-in; it's simpler to do it later.
+There is no problem if you already included it, it will be detected automatically.

-- Your NIS1 account must hold at least **10'000 XEMs**. :ref:`Only accounts holding this amount can harvest <account_eligibility>` on the |codename| network so only these accounts will have their keys added to the Nemesis block.
+- Your NIS1 account must hold at least **10'000 XEMs** at the snapshot block height. :ref:`Only accounts holding this amount can harvest <account_eligibility>` on the |codename| network so only accounts holding this amount at the snapshot will have their keys added to the Nemesis block.

 *********************************
 1. Download the registration tool